Gathering our Frayed Edges – Now Online

-We will be meeting in person in the studio at the Macmillan Art Centre (MAC), 133 McMillan Street, Parksville, BC.
+We will be meeting online from the studio at the Macmillan Art Centre (MAC), 133 McMillan Street, Parksville, BC.

 Participants require NO PREVIOUS ART EXPERIENCE to join in this ongoing exploration of the creative process with therapeutic intent.
 All the art materials are provided in the studio for you to use.

 We will adhere to the BC protocol for in-person meetings.
 A maximum of 8 participants per group and one onsite facilitator/ art therapy intern.

 The Studio Process will follow a similar structure each session: